-Ms. Wong Pek Wee is Head of Manufacturing of the Group and she is responsible for oversight and management of the Group's entire glove manufacturing process.
-This includes planning for the whole glove manufacturing and production process, quality assessment as well as research and development focusing on cost efficiency.
+Ms. Wong Pek Wee is Head of Manufacturing of the Group and is responsible for oversight and management of the Group's entire glove manufacturing process, which includes planning for the whole glove manufacturing and production process, quality assessment as well as research and development with a focus on cost efficiency.

 Ms. Wong joined the Group as a chemist in January 1997.
-She rose through ranks to become Executive (manufacturing) in January 1998, Production Manager in January 2000, Manufacturing Manager in September 2007, and subsequently promoted to be the Head of Manufacturing.
+She rose through the ranks to become Executive (Manufacturing) in January 1998, Production Manager in January 2000, Manufacturing Manager in September 2007 and subsequently, to become Head of Manufacturing.